Thicker Paint Than You Are Used To?

 - Do not paint when temperatures are high.

-What causes framing
+What causes framing?

 Picture-framing on painted walls occurs when areas that are cut in with a brush appear lighter or darker in colour and sheen than the surrounding rolled or sprayed areas, causing the appearance of a picture frame.
 Framing can also be caused by an uneven application of paint or the paint not being fully mixed.